jnishii/gridworld-gym/README.md

 # Gridworld class of openAI gym

-- This class is a revised version of [CptS 580 Reinforcement Learning ](https://github.com/IRLL/reinforcement_learning_class)
+- This class is an enhanced version of [CptS 580 Reinforcement Learning ](https://github.com/IRLL/reinforcement_learning_class)
 - You can make your customized map in this gridworld class.